nbicocchi/learn-microservices/modules/containerization/slides/2 - Image creation.md

 This command sets the `ENVIRONMENT` variable to `production`.
 Environment variables can influence the behavior of applications within the container.

-> **IMPORTANT**: Choosing the base image of your container is a critical step; find one that provides what you need and stick to trusted and official distributors.

-> **NOTE**: The key difference between `CMD` and `RUN` is the timing of the command execution. `RUN` is executed during the build time, while `CMD` is executed during container startup.

-## 1. Creating a Docker Image for a Simple Python Application
+## Creating a Docker Image for a Simple Python Application

 ### Step 1: Write the Python Application